-- direct entry through the Royal Military College (RMC) in Duntroon, for people without a degree;
+- direct entry through the Royal Military College (RMC) in Duntroon, for people with or without a degree

-- a Specialist Service Officer position, if you have already completed a university degree in a specialist field such as medicine, engineering, teaching or dentistry.
+- graduate entry, if you have already completed a university degree in a specialist field such as medicine, law, engineering, nursing or dentistry (amongst others); or

-To apply you must be an Australian citizen and be at least 17 years old.
-You will undergo a series of written, physical, psychological and medical checks and interviews.
-You will also need to undergo a National Police History Check and must pass the Officer Selection Board.
+To apply, you must be an Australian citizen (although permanent residents may be considered under certain circumstances) and be at least 16 years and six months old.
+You will need to undergo a series of written, aptitude, physical, psychological and medical checks, and interviews.
+You will also need to undergo a National Police Check and pass the Officer Selection Board.

 Successful applicants are required to complete further army training.
 The length of the training will depend on the entry pathway chosen.